mike8643/fluxnode---system-auto-update/README.md

 chmod +x autoupdate_system.sh && mkdir crontab_logs && touch crontab_logs/autouptade_os.log && crontab -l | sed "\$a0 23 * * * /home/$USER/autoupdate_system.sh >> /home/$USER/crontab_logs/autouptade_os.log 2>&1" | crontab -
 ```

-the *Crontab* is set to execute script everyday at 6pm EST (2300 UTC)
+the *Crontab* is set to execute script everyday at 6pm EST (2300 UTC).
+You can change the daily reoccuring time to whatever you want by modifying *23* in the above script to any hour in UTC you want.

 Logs directory `/home/$USER/crontab_logs/autouptade_os.log`